 Fibrosarcomas grow from cells in fibrous tissue.
 The cells are called histiocytes or fibrocytes.
 Fibrosarcomas can grow in any part of the body.
 But they are most commonly found in the arms or legs.
 Around 460 cases of fibroblastic sarcoma are diagnosed in the UK every year.

 Dermatofibrosarcoma protuberans (DFSP) is another type of fibrosarcoma.
 It is extremely rare and starts in the skin.
+It occurs most often in adults in their 30s.
 It usually behaves like a non cancerous (benign) tumour and does not spread but in 2 to 5% of cases it can spread.
-It occurs most often in adults in their 30s.
+There is a small risk that DFSP can change and develop into a different type of fibrosarcoma which behaves more like a cancererous tumour.
+This is called malignant transformation.

 Rhabdomyosarcomas develop from skeletal (striated) muscle cells.
 This is the type of muscle that you can control.
 Rhabdomyosarcomas can develop anywhere in the body.
 In the UK around 120 people are diagnosed with rhabdomyosarcoma every year.